D'lorah L. Hughes

 B.A., California State University, Long Beach

-D’lorah Hughes joined Wayne Law in July 2014 as associate director of clinical education and director of externships.
+D'lorah Hughes joined Wayne Law in July 2014 as associate director of clinical education and director of externships.
+She became director of clinical education and an associate (clinical) professor in June 2015.

 Hughes came to Wayne Law from the University of Arkansas School of Law in Fayetteville, where she was an associate professor of law and director of criminal clinics.
 In addition to teaching the Criminal Defense and Criminal Prosecution clinics, she created a special clinical project on Juvenile Mandatory Life without Parole.